exonum/exonum-btc-anchoring/DEPLOY.md

     --anchoring-funds <amount in satoshis> \
     --anchoring-fee <fee is satoshis>
 ```
-Which create the configuration of `N` nodes in destination directory using given `bitcoind` by rpc.
+Which create the configuration of `N` exonum anchoring nodes in destination directory using given `bitcoind` by rpc.

-In addition in the generated configuration files you may specify public and private api addresses according to this [document][exonum:node_api].
+Also in the generated configuration files you may specify public and private api addresses according to this [document][exonum:node_api].

-***Warning!** It is important that the full node have some bitcoin amount greater  than `<initial_funds>`,
+***Warning!** `Bitcoind` node should have some bitcoin amount greater than `<initial_funds>`,
-since the initial funding transaction will create during the testnet generation.
+since the initial funding transaction will be created during the `testnet` generation.
 For `testnet` you may use a [`faucet`][bitcoin:faucet] to get some coins.*

 ### Launching testnet

-Launch all nodes in the testnet.
+Launch all exonum nodes in the testnet.
 To launch node `m`, execute:
 ```
 $ anchoring run --node-config <destdir>/<m>.toml --leveldb-path <destdir>/db/<m>
 ```